rharris389/hashlation/README.md

     $ gem install hashlation

-## Usage

-    Hashlation::Simple -> Hashlation::Simple.new(hash)
+    Hashlation::Complex -> Hashlation::Complex.new(hash)

+##Methods

+The returned `obj` includes the method `.keys` to list the keys on the object at every level.

+---

+### Simple

 Handles simple string/symbol keys in conversion as well as singleton_methods.
-Much faster, but cannot hanlde edge cases in response.
+Very fast, but cannot handle edge cases in keys.

-    Hashlation::Complex -> Hashlation::Complex.new(hash)
+Usage:

+`obj = Hashlation::Simple.new(hash)`

+---

+### Complex

 Handles MOST key types in conversion.
-If you know that your keys will contain leading Integer characters, or ':'.
+If you know that your keys will contain leading Integer characters, or ':' use this method.

+Usage:

+`obj = Hashlation::Complex.new(hash)`

+---

-    **If ::Complex fails due to inability to read key, please report an Issue.**
+**If `Complex` fails due to inability to read key, please report in Issues.
+Thanks! **

 ## Development